Ezequiel Tovar Player Props: Rockies vs. Mets

-The Colorado Rockies, including Ezequiel Tovar and his .500 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starter Tylor Megill and the New York Mets at Citi Field, Saturday at 4:10 PM ET.
+The Colorado Rockies, including Ezequiel Tovar (.324 batting average in his past 10 games), take on starter Joey Lucchesi and the New York Mets at Citi Field, Sunday at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Mets.
+In his last appearance, he collected two extra-base hits (3-for-4 with a double, a home run and two RBI) against the Mets.

 Ezequiel Tovar Game Info & Props vs. the Mets